 Crested geckos are crepuscular and nocturnal animals.
-This means that they’re awake during twilight periods and at night.
+They are awake during twilight periods and at night.
 But do they need a light at night to be able to see their environment?

 Crested geckos don’t need light at night.
 Crested geckos are nocturnal animals and can see in the dark.
 Although light is not necessary, you can use a nightlight or provide dim light in the room.
 It will mimic the moonlight in a natural habitat and allows a better view of your crested gecko.

 In their natural habitat, crested geckos are active when there is little light.
 But most of their environment will still be light by moonlight.
-For their wellbeing, it’s important to mimic the natural environment as close as possible.
+So for their well-being, it’s important to mimic the natural environment as close as possible.

 In this article, you’ll learn why crested geckos need little to no light to be able to navigate their terrarium.
 You’ll also learn what kind of lights you can use at night.